Application Control 101: Purpose, Features, and Benefits

 #1 Application-Specific Policies

 The main appeal of application control is that it allows you to enforce security policies for your organization that are application-specific.
-These are what enables you to permit, block, or restrict certain types of application traffic.
+These are what enable you to permit, block, or restrict certain types of application traffic.
 What is more, the strong identification that goes hand in hand with this technology creates a higher degree of confidence in the implementation of automated application controls.
 Go beyond simple white and blacklists and manage your network’s input and output based on app certificate, name, publisher, MD5 hash, or file path.

 #2 Verification and Access Control

 Going beyond application-specific policies, application control is a cybersecurity practice that facilitates the enforcement of identity-based policies.
-What this entails is you having the option to define access requirements for certain users or user groups that work with various resources within your company.
+What this entails is you have the option to define access requirements for certain users or user groups that work with various resources within your company.
 By doing so, you will also enable the application of the zero trust model.

 As my colleague Bianca very aptly explained in her article on the topic, the zero trust model is